Gramli/WeatherApi/README.md

 Important part of every project are **[tests](https://github.com/Gramli/WeatherApi/tree/main/src/Tests)**.
 When writing tests we want to achieve [optimal code coverage](https://stackoverflow.com/questions/90002/what-is-a-reasonable-code-coverage-for-unit-tests-and-why).
 I think that every project has its own optimal code coverage number by it's need and I always follow the rule: cover your code to be able refactor without worry about functionality change.

 In this solution, each 'code' project has its own unit test project and every **unit test** project copy the same directory structure as 'code' project, which is very helpful for orientation in test project.
-API projects also has its own **[system test](https://github.com/Gramli/WeatherApi/tree/main/src/Tests/SystemTests/Weather.API.SystemTests)** project, because we want to test our endpoints completely.
-Infrastructure project on the other hand has **[integration test](https://github.com/Gramli/WeatherApi/tree/main/src/Tests/IntegrationTests/Weather.Infrastructure.IntegrationTests)** project where we want to test Weatherbit connection for example.

 ### Minimal API
 #### Pros